-Zane Trow is a manager of arts centres, festivals and arts programs, and a composer/performer and live artist; a post-disciplinary arts worker with extensive experience in bridging contemporary sound art, community art and live art practice.
+Zane Trow is a sonic artist, composer/performer and live artist; a post-disciplinary arts worker with extensive experience in bridging contemporary sound art, community art and live art practice.
 His sound art and music is released internationally through the Room 40 Imprint and recent solo live art works have been presented in Australia, USA, Indonesia & Singapore.

-Zane is the Creative Arts Manager at Redland City Council and has also, for the last 10 years, served as Chair of Media Arts Asia Pacific (MAAP), a Brisbane based not-for-profit organisation that develops critical exhibition and research initiatives to engage the region’s major practitioners and producers.
+Zane has also, for the last 15 years, served as Chair of Media Arts Asia Pacific (MAAP), a Brisbane based not-for-profit organisation that develops critical exhibition and research initiatives to engage the region’s major practitioners and producers.
 MAAP is a platform for contemporary art development, presentation and critique and operates internationally as a team of agents, researchers, artists and curators.
 It is still the only Australian art organisation with an Asia Pacific focus specially dedicated to Internet, interactive, digital and screen-based art practices integrating new media technology.
 MAAP supports a community of visual artists with Media Bank equipment loans.
 Since 1998, MAAP has produced 7 international media art festivals across Brisbane, Beijing and Singapore.

 In Sydney – CEO/Artistic Director of The Performance Space.